 Download our FREE guide on the best Autism Resources for Parents

-Mental health professionals or pediatric neurologists are often the ones diagnosing autism spectrum disorder in children; they use specific criteria, like that found in The Diagnostic and Statistical Manual of Mental Disorders.
+Mental health professionals or pediatric neurologists often diagnose autism spectrum disorder in children.
+They use specific criteria, like that found in The Diagnostic and Statistical Manual of Mental Disorders.

 - Persistent deficits in social interactions and communication

 - Restricted and/or repetitive behaviors (and sensory interests)